Active Exploration via Autoregressive Generation of Missing Data: Experimental details

 \subsection{News Recommendation Experiment Details}

-\paragraph{Dataset preprocessing} We process the MIcrosoft News Datast (MIND) as follows:\footnote{This dataset is free to download for research purposes at \href{https://msnews.github.io/}{https://msnews.github.io/}.} \begin{enumerate}[leftmargin=0.5cm] \item Collect all articles from the MIND ``large'' dataset (training split only) \citep{wu2020mind}. \item Remove any article with fewer than 100 total impressions. \item For each article, we use $\mu^{(a)}$ to denote its empirical click rate.
-We normalize the click rates to be centered around 0.5 in a way that preserves their relative rank.
-We do this transformation to speed up the learning, as it requires more data to accurately learn Bernoulli's with success probabilities close to 0 or 1.
+\paragraph{Dataset preprocessing.} We process the MIcrosoft News Dataset (MIND) as follows:\footnote{This dataset is free to download for research purposes at \href{https://msnews.github.io/}{https://msnews.github.io/}.} \begin{enumerate}[leftmargin=0.5cm] \item Collect all articles from the MIND ``large'' dataset (training split only) \citep{wu2020mind}.
+Remove any article with fewer than 100 total impressions. \item For each article $a \in \MC{A}$, we use $\mu^{(a)}$ to denote its empirical click rate.
+We normalize the click rates to be centered around 0.5 in a way that preserves their relative rank to speed up the learning.
+The new success probabilities are as follows for each $a \in \MC{A}$:

-We transform as follows: Let $\mu_0^{(1)},\ldots,\mu_0^{(|\MC{A}|)}$ be the original empirical success probabilities (average click rate).
-We use $\MC{A}$ to denote all articles in the MIND large dataset.
-The new success probabilities are defined as follows for each $a \in \MC{A}$:

 Above, $\bar{\mu}_0 \triangleq \frac{1}{|\MC{A}|} \sum_{a' \in \MC{A}} \text{logit}(\mu_0^{(a')})$ and $\TN{logit}(x) \triangleq \log \frac{x}{1-x}$.
 See Figure~\ref{fig:transform_probs} for comparison of the success click rates before and after the transformation.